hsujeremy/spotify-curator/README.md

 ## Architecture Overview

-The broad overview of Spotify Curator is as follows:
+The high-level architecture layout of Spotify Curator is as follows:

 <img
   src="images/full-architecture.png"